ess-dmsc-dram/documents/mantid/instrument-discussions/reflectometry.md

 ## Other

 - Coherent summing (along constant Q instead of theta)
-  - Either curved sample, or less collimation in beam
+  - Either curved sample, or less collimation in beam (a bit like ESTIA high-intensity mode)
   - More compute intense
   - Done at ILL by Robert Cubitt

 ## Instrument

-- Detectors are 2D (has depth, but TOF correction done internally in detector?)
+- Detectors are 2D -- has depth, but TOF correction done internally in detector (or by event formation, might want to double check that)?
 - 7x wavelength-frame multiplication at FREIA -> better resolution
   - no overlap in TOF -> overlap in lambda (convert separately then merge)
 - Gravity correction
   - relevant of above 20 Å
   - affects angle of incidence
+- Fast slits -> different angles.
+Not handled differently from normal measurements at different angles, just faster.

 ## Live